benjaminaaron/BattleshipAI/README.md

 # BattleshipAI
-AI Project in the AI course of Franz Kurfess in summer term 2015 at hm.edu
+An AI Project in the making.
+As part of the AI course with Prof. Franz Kurfess in the summer term 2015 at hm.edu.